 The U.S. Centers for Disease Control (CDC) has operations in more than 50 countries, but in recent years Africa has emerged as a central area of focus following efforts to contain the West African Ebola virus epidemic that began in late 2013 and to prevent another outbreak.
-The agency has 14 field offices in 13 African countries, and all are connected to the global communications network that moves voice, video and data about disease outbreaks to and from its Atlanta headquarters and other locations.
+The agency has 14 field offices in 13 African countries, and all are connected to the global communications network that moves voice, video, telemedicine and data about disease outbreaks to and from its Atlanta headquarters and other locations.

-Since 2010, Intelsat General Corporation (IGC) has provided satellite connectivity to the CDC’s African field locations as a backup to sometimes-unreliable terrestrial networks.
+Since 2010, Intelsat General Corporation (IGC) has provided satellite connectivity to the CDC’s African field locations as a primary and backup to sometimes-unreliable terrestrial networks.
 The rugged terrain and low population densities of many countries make it uneconomic to provide reliable electricity to rural areas so that sometimes even terrestrial networks fail.
 The African Development Bank estimates that 70 percent of sub-Saharan Africans do not have access to electricity, yet crowding, poverty and tropical weather combine to create conditions ripe for the incubation and spread of communicable diseases.